November 10, 2022 | Purdue Global | Updated May 9, 2025

 9. Nurses Can Travel the World

-10. You Can Nurture Your Love of Learning
+10. Nurses Can Nurture Their Love of Learning

 Earn a Nursing Degree Online at Purdue Global

-Are you interested in becoming a nurse or furthering your nursing career?
-Purdue Global offers a range of online nursing degree programs, from RN-to-BSN and master’s degree programs to post-master’s certificates and Doctor of Nursing Practice.
-Prelicensure options are also available at select regional locations.
+Are you an aspiring nurse or looking to advance your nursing career?
+Purdue Global offers a range of online nursing degree programs — from RN-to-BSN and master’s degree programs to post-master’s certificates and Doctor of Nursing Practice.
+Prelicensure options are also available for students in Iowa and Maine.

 About the Author